casedone/metaprompt-with-openai/README.md

 ![UI interface](./docs/UI-example.png)

-ℹ️ This repo contains materials that were discissed in [PLACEHOLDER](LINK).
+> This repo contains materials that were discussed in [To be announced](LINK).

 'metaprompt' is a huge prompt made by Anthropic for the purpose of helping humans write effective prompts.
-Deep-dive in understanding 'metaprompt' can be found in my blog post [NAME](LINK).
+Deep-dive in understanding 'metaprompt' can be found in my blog post ["metaprompt" is a "prompt generator"](https://casedonebyai.substack.com/p/metaprompt-is-a-prompt-generator?utm_source=github&utm_medium=github-readme).

 ## Run it
 Assuming you have the right python environment and other required tools.
 You can simply run: